 Dates and Locations:

-February 25-27, 2025 – Lansing -
+March 9-11, 2026 – Lansing -

 Anhydrous Ammonia Awareness

 This four-hour informational workshop will cover the requirements for understanding the need to plan, prepare, and respond to incidents involving anhydrous ammonia.
-Safe handling and storage procedures including refrigeration basics and chemical/physical properties in accordance with CFR 1910.119 will be covered, in addition the hazards associated with anhydrous ammonia and appropriate planning requirements.
+Safe handling and storage procedures including refrigeration basics and chemical/physical properties in accordance with CFR 1910.119 will be covered, in addition to the hazards associated with anhydrous ammonia and appropriate planning requirements.
 Emergency response equipment and procedures in accordance with CFR 1910.120 will be addressed.
 Also covered will be chemical protective equipment, specific air monitoring concerns, and the need to work collaboratively with local emergency response agencies.

 This course can be taught onsite at your department/organization by request.